Before juicing that first Kale, you’ll have to read this article and avoid these mistakes.

 There are numerous horror stories about folks passing out, ending up in a hospital for doing a juice fast.

 If you look at the common denominator for all of these stories – they all wanted to lose weight, and they didn’t listen to their bodies!

 I’m not saying that juicing will not help you lose weight because it will only if you combine it with the right diet and exercise.

 Some common sense, please.

 But if you drink nothing but juice for an extended period (let’s say a week) and not know what to expect, you’re asking for trouble.

-If you’re new to juicing you’d definitely want to read this so you won’t experience any of the horrific pains mentioned above or suffer any negative long term health effects.
+If you’re new to juicing, you’d want to read this so you won’t experience any of the horrific pains mentioned above or suffer any adverse long term health effects.

 1. Using the same ingredients over and over every single day

-These toxins are plant’s natural defense mechanism against attack.
+These toxins are the plant’s natural defense mechanism against attack.

 Read more about natural toxins in vegetables here.